 As a packaging professional, can you relate to this scenario?
 You have a great looking flexible package for your new snack product.
 The graphic design is outstanding; the material composition will keep the product fresh and tasty; and the reseal structure is easy to use and airtight.
 All that’s left to do is get the product into retail and in front of consumers (with some marketing help, of course!).
 On to the truck it goes, from a Midwest-based production and packaging facility and bound for a west coast big box retailer.

 Upon arrival at the store, the packages are slated to be put on shelves and floor displays.
-But opening the cartons containing the product reveals a big problem; Many the packages have burst at the seams, spilling the contents, and rendering the product inedible and unsaleable.
+But opening the cartons containing the product reveals a big problem; many packages have burst at the seams, spilling the contents, and rendering the product inedible and unsaleable.
 What happened?

 It’s an age-old problem, but one that some people are not aware of.
 The packages failed when the transport vehicle reached an altitude in the Rocky Mountains where the outside air pressure was relatively low and the air pressure inside the sealed packaging was high enough to cause a burst seam.
 It happens enough that there is a name for the issue – Over-the-Mountain (OTM).
 It can be even more insidious when it only damages the seams and seals; a problem that may not be readily visible to the retailer stocking shelves.
 It may only be discovered by consumers who get stale product.
 Almost any degree of package damage will lead to food freshness degradation or spoiling.